varun226/price-tracker-/README.md

-# price-tracker-
+# price-tracker
-looks up the price pf product
+looks up the price of product